Synvani/synvani.github.io/_posts/2024-09-20-avata-in-the-dark.md

 ### Printing Material

-When it comes to hobbyist 3D printing, it usually comes down to PLA or PETG.
+When it comes to hobbyist 3D printing, it usually boils down to PLA or PETG.
 PLA is kind of the "default" – it prints easily, doesn't warp much, and is perfect for quick prototypes.
 PETG, on the other hand, is a bit tougher (literally).
 It needs higher temps and a bit more fine-tuning to avoid stringing, but it pays off with parts that are stronger, more flexible, and way better at handling moisture or outdoor use.

 For the first run I treated the print like an MVP: go fast, validate fit, then iterate.
 PLA gave me a quick, clean prototype.
 Once the geometry is proven, PETG can be the "production" version with more durability.